Liberals say new bill would guarantee 'fair' pay for workers under government contract

 New Democrats may support the legislation but want to have an opportunity to examine the bill, she said.

 "This is what makes people so disappointed with Kathleen Wynne and the Liberals," she said.
 "They could have upgraded the fair wage policy for years now.
-In fact, they were stringing a lot of these workers along.
-A lot of these unions were asking for the increase ... for quite some time."
+In fact, they were stringing a lot of these workers along."

 The Tories also criticized the government for the timing of their legislation.